kendalled/ult-yuzu/content/en/index.md

 ---
 title: Introduction
-description: 'If all you want to do is emulate SSBU on your PC, look no farther.
+description: 'If all you want to do is emulate SSBU on your PC, look no further.
 From file dumps to controller & online instructions, we have it all.'
 position: 1
 category: 'Getting Started'
 features: